marcosschroh/dataclasses-avroschema/docs/complex_types.md

 }'
 ```

+!!! info
+    There are not restriction about `enum` names but is is highly recommended to use `pascalcase`

 ### Repeated Enums

 Sometimes we have cases where an `Enum` is used more than once with a particular class, for those cases the same `type` is used in order to generate a valid schema.